ZenonSeth/respec/readme.md

 # Respec
 Respec, from "**Re**lative Form**spec**", is a formspec library for [Luanti](https://www.luanti.org).

-Respec aims to support all features from the [Luanti Formspec API](https://github.com/luanti-org/luanti/blob/master/doc/lua_api.md#formspec) past formspec version 2, with [two minor exceptions](#specifically-unsupported-formspec-elements).
+Respec supports all features of the [Luanti Formspec API](https://github.com/luanti-org/luanti/blob/master/doc/lua_api.md#formspec) past formspec version 2, with [two trivial exceptions](#specifically-unsupported-formspec-elements).

 Respec provides:
 - Easy and versatile method of positioning and sizing of elements